nonoivan1234/attendance/README.md

 # Introduction
 - ## Background
     The application is based on ```Python 3.9.4``` .
 Main purpose is to scrape the absent data down from [臺北市高中校務行政系統](https://sschool.tp.edu.tw/Login.action).
+- ## Motivation
+    In our school, who was absent before nead to check out the attendence in three days after you took a day off.
+However, I am usually forget to do that on time, although my mom always asks me to do that.
+So I decided to write a programe to check my attendence automatically, or she will blame on me every times I took a day off.
-- ### Method
+- ## Method
     First, we are asked to login the site.
 Second, we have to go to the asking page to find my absent data then scrape it down.
 Third, store the data which is just scraped.
 Last, create a GUI frame to show the database with a ScrollBar beside, count the amount of absent classses in each sections a day, and count the different type of absent.
-- ### Motivation
-    In our school, who was absent before nead to check out the attendence in three days after you took a day off.
-However, I am usually forget to do that on time, although my mom always asks me to do that.
-So I decided to write a programe to check my attendence automatically, or she will blame on me every times I took a day off.
 # Body
-- ## Tools (imported in Python)
+- ## Requirements
     - ### Tkinter
         To build a GUI application with Python quickly.
     - ### Selenium